fionacu/ObservedCity/CODE_OF_CONDUCT.md

 ## Working in the Open

-Planning for the Observed City project is being done in the open on the [Kickstart the city Github] (https://github.com/fionacu/kickstart-the-city).
+Planning for the Observed City project is being done in the open on the [Kickstart the city Github](https://github.com/fionacu/kickstart-the-city).
 I hope participants will benefit from this culture of transparency and collaboration.